panel 22 “manufacturing”

 The subjects of manufacturing and innovation are linked.

-Manufacturing represents the old and the new, the big and the small.
+Manufacturing represents old and new, big and small.

 The Masonite plant produced siding and doors made from high-density fiberboard.
 It operated for 50 years, becoming Ukiah’s biggest private employer with 500 well-paid workers and supporting numerous related businesses.
 It closed in 2001 and the site was demolished in 2007.